 All instructors in the Department have voicemail in their offices and MWSU e-mail addresses.
 Make sure you add your instructor's phone number and e-mail address to both email and cell phone lists of contacts.

 Required.
-But don’t show up ill – if you have a fever, stay home.
-Absenteeism will be addressed on an individual basis, and the professor reserves the right to drop students with poor attendance.
+But don’t show up ill – if you have a fever, see a physician and then get some rest.
+Absenteeism will be addressed on an individual basis, and the professor reserves the right to drop or fail students with poor attendance.
 However, any excuse (for absence or otherwise) is better when delivered ahead of the absence.